How to Increase Your Amazon Impressions

 Sponsored Display Ad

 Impressions are one of the key metrics used by Amazon to inform you of an advertising campaign’s success or failure.
 It is also one of the first data to show on your reports, so they can serve as a bellwether for your campaigns.
-By constantly monitoring your Impressions you can see at a glance how well your Ads are performing.
+By constantly monitoring your Impressions, you can get an overview of how well your Amazon Ads are performing.

-However, Impressions on their own can only tell you so much.
-You also need to keep an eye on your Clicks, your CTR, your ACoS and, of course, your sales.
-Run regular A/B tests to remove underperforming keywords and even Ads.
+Notice I said “overview.”
+Truthfully, Impressions can only tell you so much.
+You also need to keep an eye on your Clicks, your CTR, your ACoS and, of course, your sales for the full picture of how your Amazon ads are performing.
+And you should be running regular A/B tests to remove underperforming keywords and even Ads.

-Does juggling all this sound like a nightmare to you?
-That’s probably because your job is to create the best possible product.
-It is our job to promote it on the world’s largest shop.
-So, why not focus on what you do best and let us take care of what we do best?
+Does juggling all that sound like a nightmare to you?
+That’s probably because your job is to create the best possible product, while mine is to promote it on the world’s largest shop.
+So, why not focus on what you do best and let my team and I take care of what we do best?
+Let’s chat!

 eCommerce/CPG